 Recently, I have also worked on examining the role of picocyanobacteria in the global Silicon cycle, specifically those from the genus Synechococcus.
 Photosynthetic cyanobacteria, primarily from the genra Prochlorococcus and Synechoccocus, are the most abundant photosynthetic organisms on earth and generally the most abundant members of the phytoplankton community.
 Recently, our Nature Geoscience paper demonstrates that laboratory cultures and field cells (from eastern equatorial Pacific and Sargasso Sea) of Synechoccocus accumulate elemental Silicon and we suggest that "picocyanobacteria may exert a previously unrecognized influence on the oceanic silicon cycle, especially in nutrient-poor waters."
 A collaboration of scientists at Stony Brook University, Bigelow Laboratory for Ocean Sciences, UCSB and DISL, are currently funded by the National Science Foundation to examine the variability in Silicon quotas for cultured clones and field cells of Synechoccocus and quantify their potential contribution to the rate which silica is produced in the open ocean (work with the Bermuda Atlantic Time-series Study program).

 Here at DISL, we have developed the integrated Microbial Oceanography and Biogeochemistry (iMOB) facility to better serve the research needs of investigators and students.
 Click here for more information.

 Interested in working in the Krause Lab?
-Please email (email@example.com) for information about potential student, intern or post-doc opportunities!
+We are always looking for self-motivated, creative and hard-working personnel.
+If you would like more information about potential student, internships or post-doc opportunities please email (email@example.com).